GoClipse/goclipse/README-MelnormeEclipse.md

 * [ ] Delete README-MelnormeEclipse.md

 ##### Merging new updates from upstream MelnormeEclipse repo.

-TODO: Need to describe this better
+TODO: Need to describe this better, come up with a clearer process for updating to new changes.